rwmcbain/StarCatcher/README.md

 ### Game Summary

-* Star Catcher is a game where you control a character and go around collecting stars before the timer runs out(25s).
+* Star Catcher is a game where you control a character and go around collecting stars before the timer runs out (30s).
 You can replay as many times as you'd like to try to beat your time!

 ### Approach